Private Practice

 NIST AI RMF 1.0 Explained: The Four Functions Every AI Program Needs

 Eighty-eight percent of organizations now use AI in at least one business function [McKinsey State of AI 2025].
-Fewer than one in five have a mature governance framework to manage what those systems produce [Deloitte...
+Among organizations planning to deploy agentic AI, only 21% report a mature model for agent governance [Deloitte...

 Read the Guide